+2 Footnote no longer applicable.

 3 Repealed by the Financial Sector (Collection of Data — Consequential and Transitional Provisions) Act 2001 (Cwlth).

 4 Formerly referred to the Liquor Licensing Regulations 1989 the citation of which was changed to the Liquor Control Regulations 1989 by the Liquor Licensing Amendment Regulations 2007 r.
 4. The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).